Gozala/workspace/pages/w3-machine.md

 		- Make instruction set available to a VM using `store/add`.
 		- Schedule invocations using `system/enqueue` invocation

 		  > Let's get nerdy here!
 We've just introduces [meta-circular evaluator](https://en.wikipedia.org/wiki/Meta-circular_evaluator) 🤯.
-You know how in lisp you can quote arbitrary expressions so they aren't evaluated but create list
+You know how in lisp you can quote arbitrary expressions so they can be transformed as lists and evaluated at will ?
+Well that is what we have going on here, we represent
 		-